Ephemera

 Jane Zheng – Producer

-Founder of Seesaw Productions (The Farewell, Deadpigs), Jane produced various internationally acclaimed films such as Breathless, Red Light Dream, King of Peking, The Shadow Play, and The Farewell.
-Among these, The Shadow Play won the Special Jury Award at the Sundance Film Festival, and The Farewell received awards at the Golden Globe Awards, Gotham Independent Film Awards, National Board of Review Awards, and Hollywood Critics Association Awards.
-A Song Sung Blue was selected for the Directors’ Fortnight section at the Cannes Film Festival.
+Founder of Seesaw Productions, Jane produced various internationally acclaimed films such as RED LIGHT REVOLUTION, KING OF PEKING, DEAD PIGS, THE FAREWELL, and A SONG SUNG BLUE.
+Among these, DEAD PIGS won the Special Jury Prize at the 2018 Sundance Film Festival, and THE FAREWELL received awards at the Golden Globe Awards, Gotham Independent Film Awards, National Board of Review Awards, and Hollywood Critics Association Awards.
+A SONG SUNG BLUE was selected for the Directors’ Fortnight section at the 2023 Cannes Film Festival.

 Kennie Zhou – Producer